-Connectivity options include Wi-Fi 802.11 Yes, Bluetooth and it comes with 4 USB ports (2 x USB 2.0), USB 3.2 Gen 1 (Type A), Thunderbolt 4 (Type C), HDMI Port, Multi Card Slot ports.
+Connection options include Wi-Fi 802.11 and Bluetooth, and it comes with four USB ports (two USB 2.0), a USB 3.2 Gen 1 (Type A), a Thunderbolt 4 (Type C), an HDMI port, and a multi-card slot.

 Asus Vivobook Pro 14 OLED Specifications